markusmeingast/Pulse-Monitor/README.md

 ## 22.09.2019
 Recoded 1h of data.
 Recorded 7 events!
 Prepared overview plot for visualization.

+## 26.09.2019
+Preprocessing more recorded data according to -60 +120 around peak.
+Still not convinced this is the best method.
+Fixed width is too restrictive.

 ## Event list
 * Event @ 20190712-161609-0077
 * Event @ 20190717-121646-0205
 * Event @ 20190728-021951-0251
 * Event @ 20190728-022955-0116
 * Event @ 20190728-030005-0361

+* Event @ 20190820-104626-0350

 * Event @ 20190822-092110-0201 (41036)
 * Event @ 20190822-092110-0206 (42011)